Williamjacobsen/Analyse-Github-Repositories/readme.md

 # Github Repository Codebase Analyzer

-This Go project analyzes the contents of a GitHub repository by concurrently crawling directories, identifying files with specific extensions, counting lines of code in those files, and saving the results in a structured JSON format.
+A high-performance Go tool that crawls GitHub repositories, filters files by extension, analyzes line counts, and saves the results as JSON — with concurrency using goroutines, channels, and a worker pool for efficient performance.

 ## Features